 There is a telephone landline in the Commons building available to residents with free, unlimited long-distance calling within the U.S. Cellular reception is sporadic and unreliable at PLAYA.
 Cell reception can be unreliable and differs between carriers at PLAYA.
 AT&T and T-Mobile work well, Verizon does not.

 For incoming long-distance calls from family and friends, the phone number is (541) 943-3983.
 This phone, the only landline at PLAYA, is located in the Commons building and is shared by all residents and PLAYA staff.
 There is no fax service at PLAYA.

 Please give family, friends, and other correspondents the following address for mail delivery to you while at PLAYA: (Your Name), PLAYA Residency Program, 47531 Hwy 31, Summer Lake, OR 97640.
 Mail sent without your name and “PLAYA Residency Program” will take longer to get to you.

 Supplies may be shipped one week in advance of your arrival via FedEx, UPS or USPS.
-(Note that FedEx delivers only a few days a week to the Summer Lake Valley.)
-PLAYA recommends USPS or UPS.
+(Note that FedEx can be unreliable.)
+PLAYA recommends UPS.
 Please be considerate of staff by packing your materials in boxes of a manageable size and weight.
 Your shipment will be held for you until you arrive.
 Whether you use FedEx, UPS, or USPS, use the street address: (Your Name), PLAYA Residency Program, 47531 Hwy.
 31, Summer Lake, OR 97640.